mykki92/Blackjack/README.md

 </details><br>

 ### Data Models
+* Dictionaries were used to store user data.
+    * This was used to verify user details when signing up and signing into the game and to keep a running balance of game chips for each user.
+* Lists of tuples were used to format the card layout.
+    * These lists could then be iterated through at random to make player and dealer hands.
 * The Google Sheets API was used for user data.
     * This allows user data to be saved so a user can create an account and use it to sign in to the game.